-The spatial distribution of O. mykiss in the upper Yakima basin are reported under routine monitoring under the Yakima/Klickitat Fisheries Project (YKFP; 199506325).
+The spatial distribution of O. mykiss in the upper Yakima basin are reported under routine monitoring under the Yakima/Klickitat Fisheries Project (YKFP; 1995-063-25).
 Utilization (spatial distribution) in tributary streams is monitored via long term 200m long index monitoring sites following electrofishing protocols (Temple and Pearsons 2007).
 Under the monitoring prescriptions for O. mykiss established under the YKFP, tributaries are considered utilized when a minimum of 2 or more individuals occupy the site.
 When these minimum utilization criteria are met, the spatial distribution is extrapolated to the stream scale based upon the area the site represents.
 We began baseline data collection activities in 1990 and have a robust dataset for monitoring trends in spatial distribution.
 Our monitoring to date suggests O. mykiss spatial distribution remains stable in the Upper Yakima and substantial change in utilization trends has not been detected.

 Spatial distribution in terms of NOAA's recommendations (e.g., spawner distribution; Crawford and Rumsey 2011) is not calculated for the Upper Yakima because we do not collect spawning information for the large resident population or for steelhead adults.
-This is due to low adult counts and the large geographical area encompassing potential spawning locations (i.e., needle in haystack).
-The steelhead spawning distribution for the upper Yakima population will be inferred from PIT tag interrogations from our detection arrays at the mouth of each tributary, and in the main stem Yakima River by subtraction.
+This is due to low adult counts and the large geographical area encompassing potential spawning locations (i.e., proverbial needle in haystack).
+The steelhead spawning distribution for the upper Yakima population is inferred from PIT tag interrogations from our detection arrays at the mouth of each tributary, and in the main stem Yakima River by subtraction.
+As previously mentioned, equipment malfunctions prevented us from using PIT tag detections to estimate the spawning distribution in 2016, so we used the average proportion of the total run escapement (Roza dam count) apportioned to each tributary as derived from the observations from the previous years.